 3. We won’t report missed payments to credit bureaus

 During your forbearance, we will not report any missed payments to credit bureaus.
-If you’re worried about how your forbearance might affect your credit, please talk to your financial advisor.
+If you’re worried about how your forbearance may affect your credit, please talk to your financial advisor.

 4. You won’t be charged late fees or penalties